-During 2006 we implemented a system together with Ethibel to provide us with additional information on the behavior and impact of companies which are active in developing countries.
-This enabled us to select more corporations with a clear positive involvement and impact in developing countries for our long Term Investment Portfolio.
+During 2006 we implemented a system together with Ethibel to provide us with additional information on the behaviour and impact of companies which are active in developing countries.
+This enabled us to select more corporations with a clear positive involvement and impact in developing countries for our TIP.